 Similarly, you will not hear us tell you that you are an “enabler” inadvertently helping your loved one maintain addiction.

 The reality is that family members are very likely doing the best they can to deal with a very baffling and emotionally-draining condition that their loved one is suffering from.

-The Family & Couples Program is held on site in our Renewal Center, the building closest to the ocean.
+The Family & Couples Weekend is held on site in our Renewal Center, the building closest to the ocean.
 You can park your car on the sides of the driveway.
 The building is open at 7:45am and you are welcome to join us for a continental breakfast prior to group starting at 8:30am each day.

 Visit our Travel to Powell River section for air and car travel directions, accommodation, car rentals, and more!

 There is no charge for participation in the Family & Couples Weekend.
 Participants need not have a family member, spouse, or work colleague in treatment.

 Travel expenses such as plane fare, ferry fares, gas, accommodation¹, and evening meals² are the responsibility of Family & Couples Weekend participants